BitcoinDesign/Guide/guide/glossary.md

 </div>

+## Derivation path

+There are several standards for how to notate the path to a key and corresponding address in [HD wallets](#hd-wallet).
+It is important to know which ones are used and supported by a wallet-application when importing and exporting a wallet.
+The most common are:

+BIP32: original, deprecated
+[BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki){:target="_blank"}: multi-account for HD wallets [BIP49](https://github.com/bitcoin/bips/blob/master/bip-0049.mediawiki){:target="_blank"}: multi-account, for script addresses with nested-SegWit
+[BIP84](https://github.com/bitcoin/bips/blob/master/bip-0084.mediawiki){:target="_blank"}: multi-account, for SegWit addresses

+BIP44 instroduced the following structure, which BIP49 and BIP84 follow:
+`m / purpose / coin_type / account / change / index`

+The path to the first address in a bitcoin-wallet using BIP84 will look like this:
+`m/84h/0h/0h/0/0` and hold a SegWit address `bc1qacwy02va0hajhuge9xf5cl3mrm9hmj7jhpvc87`

+For full interoperability a wallet should support all of this standards.
+More information can be found [here](https://learnmeabitcoin.com/technical/derivation-paths).

 ## Extended private key (XPRIV)

 In a hierarchical deterministic wallet, all addresses and their matching private keys are derived from this extended private key.